w3c/wot-discovery/proposals/geolocation.md

 more accurate estimate of gravity at that location subtracted instead.

+*Elements:*

+To do.
+Similar to velocity.

+*Notes:*
+1. Similar scalar/vector design choices.

 #### Time
+*Object name:* `time`

-For dynamic data, a timestamp should be provided along with the data so that the time of last update is known.
+*Description:* For dynamic data, a timestamp should be provided along with the data so that the time of last update is known.
 In combination with motion information (velocity, acceleration) this can be used to project uncertainty into the future.

-Useful references:
+*Elements:*

+To do.

+*Notes:*
+1. This is a complex subject and half the OGC Geopose draft is on management of time and timeseries.
+2. OGC Geopose uses the Unix epoch for time but this is inconsistent with the use of ISO timedate in the rest of the WoT specification.
+For consistency we will probably want to use ISO timedate.

+*Useful references:*
 * [ISO 8601 Time and Date Format](https://en.wikipedia.org/wiki/ISO_8601)
 * [OWL Time](https://www.w3.org/TR/owl-time/)